Avoiding the Trap

 Michael A. Steinig

-Mr. Steinig is a Partner in Pillsbury's Global Sourcing group.
+Mr. Steinig is a partner in the law firm's Global Sourcing practice and is located in the Washington, DC office.
 Mr. Steinig advises clients in complex information technology and business process outsourcing transactions; software licensing, maintenance and development agreements; internet-related and other technology-based service agreements; and strategic procurements.
 He represents clients in their most critical strategic initiatives, ranging from global transactions by multinational corporations to the core business deals of early stage start up companies, on agreements that often deliver multi-million dollars in savings, improved service capability and increased business agility for his clients.

 Mr. Steinig often serves not only as primary legal counsel, but also as a lead commercial advisor, structuring and negotiating scope, pricing and all other commercial aspects of his deals.
 He advises on all phases of the transaction life cycle, including analyzing client operations, developing sourcing strategies, selecting suppliers, providing post-transaction support and counseling on contract and relationship disputes.
 He has negotiated against each of the ‘tier 1’ U.S.-based outsourcers multiple times, as well as most of the leading offshore and various other providers.